 Alice Pleasance Liddell was one of Charles Dodgson’s (the real name of Lewis Carroll) many child friends.
-She was his main inspiration for the stories “Alice’s Adventures in Wonderland” and “Through the Looking Glass”.
+She was his main inspiration for the stories “Alice’s Adventures in Wonderland” and “Through the Looking-Glass and what Alice found there”.
 Dodgson told her many stories, and the Wonderland story was one of the tales he invented to amuse her and her sisters.

 - Full name: Alice Pleasance Liddell (Hargreaves, after marriage)